alejalapeno/gig-bot/README.md

 #### Forms

 Form data sent from Slack is formed... interestingly.
 When you compose a form block the `action_id` and `block_id` for an input **MUST** be the same value as each other.

-Slack also only offers limited input types.
-If you wish to transform a plain text input

 Slack also only offers limited input types, in `transformInputValues.js` we can define transformations for inputs such as converting a plain text value into an array using comma separated values or converting a select value to a boolean.